 The course tutors are Peat Oberon (Course 'O') or Ambrose Burne (Course 'B')

-The two courses are very different, so it is important to read the descriptions below before choosing which course is right for you.
+The two courses are very different, so it is important to read the descriptions below (please scroll down below the course programme) before choosing which course is right for you.

 Course 'O': Friday 3-7pm, Saturday 9-6pm, Sunday 9-3.30pm £340

 Course 'B': Saturday 9-7pm, Sunday 9-4pm £290

 We launched our season on 1 March, and we end on 10 November (we don't run courses over the winter as our forging area gets too chilly).
 All of the subsequent courses this year are already fully booked. but occasionally places may become available through cancellation or postponement, so it may be worth putting your name down for Standby.
 To do this e-mail me - Richard Quinnell firstname.lastname@example.org - but please understand that in view of the numbers of people already firmly booked on courses in 2020, I will give priority for Standby to students with paid-up laterbookings.

 2020: Our first three courses in 2020: Peat Oberon’s ‘O’ course in early March; Ambrose Burne’s ‘B’ course in early April ; and the second ‘O’ course in early May, are also now fully booked - we’re working urgently on setting dates for courses into summer 2020 - please scroll down below the 2019 calendar.

 A course makes a unique, wonderful present for a birthday - or another significant celebration like an anniversary, retirement, or to encourage the enthusiasm of a young person - we'll send you a personalised gift certificate to give on the day!